robbyvan/myblog/README.md

 ![](./img/login.png)

 ## After Login
-After logged in, I'll be able to manipulate articles(CRUD).
+After logged in, admin will be able to manipulate articles(CRUD).